becodeorg/free2code/2.CSS/1.SELECTORS/readme.md

 ![](./resources/selector.png)

-A CSS selector is the part of a CSS rule set that actually selects the content you want to style.
+A CSS selector is the part of a CSS rule set that selects the content you want to style.
 Selectors are what allows the browser to know which html element(s) should be painted with which CSS properties.

 ![](./resources/css-selector.png)

-For example I got this piece of HTML:
+For example examine this piece of HTML:

 ```html
 <div class="becode">